avaneev/a5hash/README.md

 the general case, when hash function's `UseSeed` is unknown and hash function's output is not exposed.

+This conclusion applies only to hash functions that use a 64-bit seed.
+The 32-bit `a5hash32()` function should not be used in open systems due to security concerns.

 ## Why A5?

 The constants `0xAAAA...` and `0x5555...` used in `a5hash` and `a5rand`